lukas1-12/Arduino_DHBW_Spiel/Design_Description/Software_Architecture/DOC_DED_SOA_Software_Architecture.md

     s6 : Roll the Dice
         state if2 <<choice>>
         s6 --> if2 : Dice was rolled.
-        if2 --> s5 : not a 6 and all players in starting square and not completed 3 turns to roll the dice. if2 --> s8: none of the other.
+        if2 --> s5 : not a 6 and all players in starting square\n and not completed 3 turns to roll the dice.
+        if2 --> s9a: not a 6, all players in starting square\n and completed 3 turns to roll the dice.
+        if2 --> s8: none of the other.
         # Players ------------------
     s7 : Wait for Player Input